InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-errors.rst

 InfinniPlatform supports error handling during serialization and deserialization.
 Error handling lets you catch an error and choose whether to handle it and continue with serialization or let the error bubble up and be thrown in your application.

-To handle serialization errors you need to implement the interface ``InfinniPlatform.Sdk.Serialization.ISerializerErrorHandler`` and pass it into the ``JsonObjectSerializer`` constructor directly or via :doc:`IoC Container </02-ioc/index>`.
-The ``ISerializerErrorHandler`` has the only one method
+To handle serialization errors you need to implement the interface `ISerializerErrorHandler`_ and pass it into the `JsonObjectSerializer`_ constructor directly or via :doc:`IoC Container </02-ioc/index>`.
+The `ISerializerErrorHandler`_ has the only one method ``Handle()``.
-``Handle()``.
 It is called whenever an exception is thrown while serializing or deserializing JSON.

-.. note:: The ``IgnoreSerializerErrorHandler`` implements ``ISerializerErrorHandler`` and ignores all exceptions.
-This handler allows to skip
+.. note:: The `IgnoreSerializerErrorHandler`_ implements `ISerializerErrorHandler`_ and ignores all exceptions.
+This handler allows to skip properties
-          properties whose getters and setters can throw exceptions.
+          whose getters and setters can throw exceptions.

 Next example ignores all exceptions during serialization and deserialization.